kluster-ai/klusterai-cookbook/github-issue-summarizer-bot/README.md

-# GitHub Issue & PR Summarizer: AI-Powered Slack Updates by kluster.ai
+# GitHub Issue & PR Summaries and Feedback: AI-Powered Slack Updates by kluster.ai

 This Slack bot helps engineering teams stay on top of their GitHub issues and pull requests by automatically providing periodic AI-powered summaries and feedback directly in Slack.
 Perfect for: